PaulMaloka/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 7: Write a script that adds execution permission to the owner, the group owner and the other users, to the file hello.
 Task 8: Write a script that sets the permission to the file hello as follows.
 Task 9: Write a script that sets the mode of the file hello to this:
+Task 10: Write a script that sets the mode of the file hello the same as olleh’s mode.